prithugoswami/auto-movie-tagger/README.md

   <li>If you want subtitles to be embedded into the movie file(s) then add a subtitle file (.srt only) in the same folder named exactly the same as the movie file(s).</li>
   <li>Download the script (<a href="amt.py">amt.py</a>) and run it in that directory and sit back and relax till it ends executing.
 How to run the script in that directory?
 Copy the script in the directory and run it using the command:
   <pre><code>python amt.py</code></pre>
+  Ubuntu users with python2.x and python3.x both installed, make sure the depedences are installed using <code>pip3 install &lt;module&gt;</code> and then run the script using:
+  <pre>python3 amt.py</pre>
   </li>
 </ol>